 Cecilia Tarrant.
-Appointed 25 August 2011.
-Ms Tarrant is an Executive in Residence at the University of Auckland Business School and is a trustee of the University of Auckland Foundation.
-She is a director of Fletcher Building Limited and Javan Cream Company Limited and a trustee of Tere Waitomo Community Trust.
+Appointed as a Board member 25 August 2011 and as Deputy Chair as at 1 July 2013.
+She is a director of Fletcher Building Limited, Javan Cream Company Limited, Shopping Centres Australasia (SCA) Property Group Trustee NZ Limited and Annuitas Management Limited.
+She is a trustee of Tere Waitomo Community Trust and of the University of Auckland Foundation.
 She previously held a number of senior management positions with Morgan Stanley and Credit Suisse First Boston in New York and London.

 Craig Ansley.
 Appointed 16 July 2012.
-Craig Ansley was appointed to the Board of the Government Superannuation Fund Authority in July 2012.
-He is an Adjunct Professor of Finance at the University of Auckland and a member of the Guardians of New Zealand Superannuation.
-Craig was founder of the New Zealand office of Russell Investment Group, and spent several years in senior roles in that organisation.
-He was a member of the Savings Working Group, a trustee of the National Provident Fund and has been a director of a number of companies in the private sector.
+Dr Ansley is a member of the Board of Guardians of the New Zealand Superannuation Fund and a director of Tensor Consulting Limited.
+He is an Adjunct Professor of Finance at the University of Auckland and was the founder of the New Zealand office of Russell Investment Group, and spent several years in senior roles in that organisation.